 Facebook advertising's interface is relatively easy and intuitive for the user.
 Facebook ads can be relatively cheap, as well -- in fact, Facebook boasts "Some people spend more on coffee each day than they do on their ad campaigns".
 While it depends on the campaign you're running, you can often set a budget as little as $2 to $3 per day.

 It may be worth the extra money, though -- according to AdWeek, engagement rates for Twitter ads can be as high as 1-3%, much higher than Facebook’s average CTR of 0.119%.

-Ultimately, it's likely best to try both Twitter and Facebook for a while if you're unsure which one works better for your brand.
-Over time, you'll gain valuable insights into how well your posts perform on either site, enabling you to dedicate more time to one over the other.
-Since they're both free to use, there's no harm in initially trying both.
+Ultimately, it's likely best to try Twitter, Facebook, and Instagram for a while if you're unsure which one works better for your brand.
+Over time, you'll gain valuable insights into how well your posts perform on these sites, enabling you to dedicate more time to one over the other.
+Since they're free to use, there's no harm in initially trying all three.

 Alternatively, try researching which platform most of your competitors use.
 If you work for a PR agency and most PR professionals use Twitter to promote their clients, it's critical you also appear on the tool.
-Alternatively, if you work for a retail store and you find Facebook is often used for promoting retail products, it's probably best to put effort behind Facebook.
+On the other hand, if you work for a retail store and you find Facebook is often used for promoting retail products, it's probably best to put effort behind Facebook.

 Editor's note: This post was originally published in February 2019 and has been updated for comprehensiveness.